w3c/adapt/explainers/discoverable-destinations.md

 Any approch that would solve these user needs must provide the following.

-* A way to represent each well-known destination proposed above.
+* A way to represent each discoverable destination proposed above.

-* A mechanism for discovering all well-known destinations supported by a site&mdash;to be used when a UA first visits a site on behalf of the user.
+* A mechanism for discovering all discoverable destinations supported by a site&mdash;to be used when a UA first visits a site on behalf of the user.
 In order to do this efficiently, it must be possible to make this query in a single HTTP request.
 The results would be available to the user via the UI of the UA.

 * A way to denote the scope of any particular site (or sub-site).

-* A procedure for visiting a well-known destination directly (when the user activates the interface in the UA).
+* A procedure for visiting a discoverable destination directly (when the user activates the interface in the UA).

-* A mechanism by which a well-known destination would be updated (by the content author).
+* A mechanism by which a discoverable destination would be updated (by the content author).

-* Means to identify when a link on a page takes the user to a sub-page of a well-known destination page.
-E.g. a link to the "help on logging in" page (as opposed to the main "help" section landing page, which is where the well-known destination alone would take the user).
+* Means to identify when a link on a page takes the user to a sub-page of a discoverable destination page.
+E.g. a link to the "help on logging in" page (as opposed to the main "help" section landing page, which is where the discoverable destination alone would take the user).

 * Means to demarcate an element on the destination page that provides the destination content.